marshallswain/feathers-pinia/docs/training/model-instances.md

 ## Model Instance Types

-Each of the two [Model Functions](/guide/model-functions) produces a different interface on each instance.
+Each of the two Model Functions produces a different interface on each instance.

-- The [Base Model Instance](/guide/use-base-model-instances) API includes attributes related to the "parent" Model function, as well as temp state, clone state and methods, and storage methods.

-- The [Feathers Model Instance](/guide/use-feathers-model-instances) API includes all of BaseModel, plus methods for communicating with the Feathers API server about the instance.

 ## Compare Instance APIs